Ottawa University Visa Sponsorship Jobs USA

 Which visa types does Ottawa University sponsor?

 Ottawa University sponsors H-1B and TN visas, and supports F-1 students through OPT and CPT work authorization.
-J-1 exchange visitor placements are also part of their sponsorship profile, making the university accessible to a range of international candidates at different career and visa stages.
+J-1 visa exchange visitor placements are also part of their sponsorship profile, making the university accessible to a range of international candidates at different career and visa stages.

 What types of roles at Ottawa University are most likely to receive visa sponsorship?